jjlee0802cu/Double-Pendulum/README.md

-Double Pendulum Simulation
+Double Pendulum Simulation: An Exploration of Chaotic Behavior in Double Pendula
 ===
 During my final year of high school, I designed my own independent study course in which I studied the classical mechanics of a double pendulum system.
 I created a double pendulum simulation with prior knowledge of differential equations and Newtonian mechanics.
-I studied the behaviors of various double pendulum systems by altering initial conditions and observing the consequent motion.
-I worked with my teacher Jeff Robinson and ultimately presented my work to the head of the science department at my high school, Adlai E. Stevenson High School.
+I studied the behaviors of various double pendulum systems by altering initial conditions and observing the consequent motion due to said perturbations.
+The general research objectives were I worked with my teacher Jeff Robinson and ultimately presented my work to the head of the science department at my high school, Adlai E. Stevenson High School.

 ### Instructions: ###